RhetTbull/sphinx_click_custom/README.md

 ## The Problem

-The standard [`sphinx_click`](https://github.com/click-contrib/sphinx-click) extension is excellent for documenting Click commands, but it has a significant limitation: **it only uses the command's docstring and ignores custom `get_help()` methods**.
+The standard [`sphinx_click`](https://github.com/click-contrib/sphinx-click) extension is excellent for documenting Click commands, but it has a significant limitation: **it only uses the command's docstring and standard Click help output and ignores custom `get_help()` methods**.

-Many advanced CLI applications override the `get_help()` method to provide enhanced help text with additional context, examples, or custom formatting.
-However, when you try to document these commands with `sphinx_click`, you lose all the custom help content.
+I write a lot of CLI applications that override the `get_help()` method to provide enhanced help text with additional context, examples, or custom formatting.
+However, when trying to document these commands with `sphinx_click`, you lose all the custom help content.

 ### Example of the Problem